Skip to main content

 This bill expands Medicare coverage to permanently include services provided by a pharmacist, including incidental services and supplies, related to testing, drug regimens and vaccines for COVID-19, influenza and certain other illnesses.

 Siggins emphasized how ECAPS would provide coverage for seniors vulnerable to these conditions and payment for pharmacists for delivering these services.
-"It’s a critical bill for seniors and their access to services and for pharmacists who were called upon during the pandemic to deliver these services absence of reimbursement to open up another revenue stream and expand their ability to provide these services."
+"It’s a critical bill for seniors and their access to services and for pharmacists who were called upon during the pandemic to deliver these services absent of reimbursement to open up another revenue stream and expand their ability to provide these services."

 Pointing out that there are currently strong bills supporting ECAPS in both the House and Senate now, Siggins is optimistic that the bill could pass at year-end.